 Well it’s not quite as obvious.
-Actually it’s not an obvious solution at all… hell it might not even be documented!
+Actually it’s not an obvious solution at all… It might not even be documented!?

 For the record, since I already knew the answer I decided to be lazy and didn’t bother to search the tubes for any official documentation.

 To send the

 Ctrl + Alt + Del keystroke combination via RDP you actually need to use…